Europe on the cheap... any info much appreciated. Best or cheapest places etc

 Staying a little further out of a major town will save you a lot of money.
 For example, staying in Venice itself in the summer is expensive, but for a fraction you could camp on La Guidecca and catch the ferry to Venice.

-Europe can be done on the cheap but you may have to work a little to get discounts, pick the right time of year to go, bargain for food and perhaps stay in hostels, campsites or on a floor. almost 7 years ago
+Europe can be done on the cheap but you may have to work a little to get discounts, pick the right time of year to go, bargain for food and perhaps stay in hostels, campsites or on a floor. over 7 years ago

 Why not try hostelling.
 The standards in Germany are very high, I've also stayed in some nice ones in Norway, Scotland (I stayed in a Scottish castle in the highlands) and France and of course in Ireland.
 What you lose for in plushness you more than make up for in socialability & in general you won't be compromising too much on creature comforts since the standards in general are so high, It's a terrific way to meet other travellers, chat & share stories.
 Try www.hostelworld.com Hostels normally belong to the YHA (Youth Hostelling Association or variation of the spelling depending on the country e.g. SYHA or the Independent Hostels Association.
-The YHA can have stricter rules such as segregated dorms however some prefer that.Also known as HI (Hostelling International) almost 7 years ago
+The YHA can have stricter rules such as segregated dorms however some prefer that.Also known as HI (Hostelling International) over 7 years ago

 In the winter of 2006/2007 I backpacked Europe.
 I had a Eurail ticket which was one of the most expensive parts, but gave me 2 months unlimited train travel in Eurail countries.
 I found that night trains were a cost saving, booking hostels through hostelworld.com was great, and I always looked for a hostel with a kitchen.
 Some hostels also provide a free breakfast and/or dinner if you are there at the exact time it is served.
 I would also buy a loaf of bread and some cheese, and make my own breakfast and lunch etc. Backpacking in winter meant that things weren't very busy and I think costs may have been a little cheaper.
-(The year I went was the hottest European winter in 500 years .. so I didn't find the temperature too bad) almost 7 years ago
+(The year I went was the hottest European winter in 500 years .. so I didn't find the temperature too bad) over 7 years ago